strimzi/strimzi-kafka-operator/development-docs/TESTING.md

 ### Exercise
 In this phase you specify all steps which you need to execute to cover some specific functionality.
-If you didn't create the Kafka cluster you should do so at the beginning of the test using a test method resources instance of `Resources` inherited from `AbstractST`.

 ### Test